Open-Attestation/oa-verify/README.md

 // This will generate an infura provider using the default values.
 ```

-Alternate way 1 (with environment variables):
+#### Alternate method 1

+This method uses the environment variables:

 ```ts
 // environment file